What Exactly Are Park Model RV’s?

 Regardless, many manufactured homes look comparable to homes built on site.
 The exteriors on many homes have traditional vinyl siding, gables, porches and decks.

 A park model RV is different.
 While still adorable from the outside, the small size gives them away.
 Since they cannot exceed 400 square feet (except in Florida), their size make them a perfect addition to RV Parks.
 They fit right on the same lots!

-In addition, a park model RV is for temporary accommodation.
+As mentioned, a park model RV is for temporary accommodation.
 People use them for camping, hunting or fishing lodges, short-term vacation lodging and so on.
 Love the outdoors?
 An RV park is a great place to vacation!
 So, the park model RV is a perfect alternative for people to enjoy the amenities of an RV park, without actually having to own a recreational vehicle (or sleep in a tent!).

 How to Buy a New Park Model RV

 Like manufactured homes, you buy park model RVs at authorized retailers.
 The cost varies, depending on the exterior and interior features.
 While the Park Model RV is popular in campgrounds and RV parks, they are purchased for weekend properties and seasonal vacation homes as well.